SAP/cloud-security-services-integration-library/token-client/README.md

 private XsuaaTokenFlows xsuaaTokenFlows;
 ```

 Or, alternatively you can instantiate it manually.
-The required parameters are described in the javadoc of `XsuaaTokenFlows`.
-With spring available it can be instantiated like that:
+With Spring-Web available it can be instantiated like that:
 ```java
 XsuaaTokenFlows tokenFlows = new XsuaaTokenFlows(
                                     new XsuaaOAuth2TokenService(new RestTemplate()),